Adwings27/LTspice_Lab/Expt.3.md

 ![image](https://github.com/user-attachments/assets/f01aa9c2-61e6-4184-9058-d02c64452474)

-The gain is 30 dB and the bandwidth is 10 MHz
+The gain is 30 and the bandwidth is 10 MHz.

 ## **Inference:**